 Grilled lobster tail is an amazing way to enjoy seafood.
-It’s buttery and sweet with the perfect texture.
-The white flesh is a really mild flavor, and it’s no wonder lobster is a prized delicacy.
-Finally, the garlic butter with this lobster is pure magic.
+It’s buttery and sweet with the perfect texture; it’s no wonder lobster is a prized delicacy.
+The white flesh is a really mild flavor, and the garlic butter combined with this lobster is pure magic.
 Lobster and butter are like peanut butter and jelly in tuxedos.
 They go together beautifully, and make for the most fancy and magical dinner ever.

 Today, I’m here to help you feel comfortable in the kitchen and at the grill so you can cook a lobster tail to perfection.
 Lobster can be a bit temperamental if it is overcooked, so having a meat thermometer on hand will be your very best friend.